Code-Institute-Submissions/joeyo991-joeyo991.github.io/README.md

 * Timer
   * I could also add a timer to give the user only a limited time to complete the quiz, like many quiz sites have.
 I didn't have one here as I wanted the quiz to be fun and I feel a timer can make it stressful.
 * Global Leaderboards
   * For now he leaderboard is saved in local storage.
-In the future I would like for this to be a global leaderboard/
+In the future I would like for this to be a global leaderboard.

 # Technologies Used